Commonly Used Brand Name(s)Votrient

 Your blood pressure should be checked regularly during treatment with this medicine.
 Your doctor may need to treat you if you develop high blood pressure.
 Symptoms of high blood pressure are blurred vision, dizziness, nervousness, headache, pounding in the ears, or a slow or fast heartbeat.

 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during therapy and for at least 2 weeks after the last dose of this medicine.
+It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+Men and women should use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 2 weeks after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Check with your doctor right away if you have new chest pain, troubled breathing, leg pain, swelling of the arms, hands, legs, or feet, or a cool or pale arm or leg.
 These may be symptoms of a blood clotting problem.